theripper93/Weather-Blocker/README.md

 Block weather effects through drawings

-Just create a drawing(Only Polygons are supported), in the text field type "blockWeather" (no quotes)
+Just create a drawing(Only Polygons and Rectangles are supported), in the text field type "blockWeather" (no quotes)

 If you have Bette Roofs installed, you can enable the "Weather Blocker Integration" in the Better Roofs settings to hide weather inside buildings